-This diet is the opposite of a lacto-vegetarian.
 While still consisting of no meat, users will consume eggs instead of dairy.
 Often, an ovo-vegetarian will only eat free range eggs, as frequently there are ethical reasons as to why they won’t consume dairy.
-Since this diet does consists of eggs, a great form of protein, that isn’t as big as a concern as it can be in the other vegetarian diets.
+Since this diet does consists of eggs, protein isn’t as big as a concern as it can be in the other vegetarian diets.
 Also, there are still plenty of other options when it comes to protein requirements, including soy-based foods, nuts, seeds, and whole grains.

 Veganism consists of no meat or animal products.
 Considering that this is the strictest of the vegetarian diets, users can have the more issues receiving vitamin B-12, vitamin D, Calcium, Zinc, and long-chain omega-3 fatty acids.
 Because of this, vegan diets are not recommended for children or pregnant women.
 However, when balanced correctly, there is a decrease in the risk for chronic heart disease.